LORI HAMILTON'S DOG TRAINING PHILOSOPHY

 Owner & Head Trainer

-Lori Hamilton, born and raised in Silicon Valley, has trained over 800 dogs through individual and group training classes.
+Lori Hamilton, born and raised in Silicon Valley, over the last 12 years she has trained over 2000 dogs through individual and group training classes.
 Her methods effectively solve unwanted behaviors while making training fun and rewarding for both the owner and the dog.

 Her specialties include but are not limited to: